 The Elmhurst Art Museum is the only U.S. venue of the touring exhibition The Whole World a Bauhaus curated by Boris Friedewald.

-Chicago Tribune “What's on for Chicago's museums in early 2019: Legos, fashion and wildlife photos” by Steve Johnson
+Chicago Tribune - “What's on for Chicago's museums in early 2019: Legos, fashion and wildlife photos”

-Chicago Tribune "Coming in Chicago Architecture in 2019" by Blair Kamin
+Chicago Tribune - "Coming in Chicago Architecture in 2019"

 Daily Herald - 2019 Entertainment Preview

 Crain’s Chicago Business - What's hot at local museums this winter

 This exhibition is part of the Year of German-American Friendship initiated by the German Federal Foreign Office and the Goethe-Institut, and supported by the Federation of German Industries (BDI).